 Boost your Iron levels and calm a troubled Thyroid by:

 - Consuming iron-rich foods like legumes and leafy green vegetables.

 - Intake of Vitamin B-12 rich foods like fortified cereals, soy milk is must.

 - Avoid foods inhibiting iron absorption like coffee, walnuts, spinach, beets, nuts, chocolate, etc.

 - Increased physical activity with exercises will improve metabolism.

 - Timely intake of medications and supplements along with timely tests.

-Diagnosing the iron levels responsible for hypothyroidism in Carl’s case surely shook the grounds beneath him but helped him to act earlier, preventing the situation from worsening.
+For Carl, diagnosing the iron levels responsible for hypothyroidism was certainly shocking, but it helped him act quickly to keep the situation from getting worse.